hail2thief/tellez-site/content/publication/catalonia/index.md

 abstract:

 # Summary.
 An optional shortened abstract.
-summary: Revise and Resubmit. *Winner of ENMISA Outstanding Paper Award*.
+summary: Forthcoming at *The British Journal of Political Science*.
+Winner of *ENMISA Outstanding Paper Award*.